Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/02-genomics-with-R-&-bioconductor-II.md

 Many fewer NAs are identified, meaning we were able to annotate more of the genes in our dataset with gene symbols.
 There are still a few missing though, why might this be?

-To ensure we annotate all possible genes approrpiately, we need to make sure we are using annotation data from the genome annotation release that was used to determine read count quantification on our dataset (that is, the annotation used the define gene and exon boundaries for counting up reads and attributing them to each gene).
+To ensure we annotate all possible genes, we need to make sure we are using annotation data from the genome annotation used to in the read count quantification process for these data (think back to the `GTF` file we used during alignment and quantification).

-For standard RNA-seq analyses, this is usually performed using a **GTF** file that contains all the gene model and annotation data for a specific release.
 These data were annotated using Ensembl verion **97** (which explains why the R-package based off of Ensembl v86 was not able to find matching symbols for all our Ensembl IDs) therefore we could read the GTF file directly into R and manually link ensembl IDs to gene symbols.

-However, the GTF file is pretty big, so it not really feasible for us to use that approach unless we take the time to download and store the file locally, or work on a HPC.
-Instead, we can download basic annotation data for Ensembl annotation releases using the BioMart resource through the Ensembl website.

-Lets go and download these data from the [Ensembl website](https://uswest.ensembl.org/index.html) together (remember that we need to download annotation data specifically for Ensembl v97, and the current version (as of Nov.
-2020), which is the website default, is Ensembl v101).
+However, the GTF file is very large and may exceed available memory on our local machines if we load it into R.

+Alternatively, we can download annotation data for the human Ensembl annotation releases **97**, and all other Ensembl genomes, using the [BioMart annotation database](https://www.ensembl.org/biomart/martview/6f49181a012124dc5569c6e9d5f71720).
+BioMart is an easy to use web-based tool that allows you to efficiently obtain annotation data for Ensembl genomes. **Use BioMart to obtain annotation data for the human genome version hg38 from annotation release v97.**

 Now read this file into R:
 ```r